Email FacebookTwitterMenu burgerClose thin

 After Taking the Series 57 Exam

-Since the test is administered via computer, you’ll get your test results briefly after completing and submitting your test.
+You take the test on a computer and get your test results briefly after completing and submitting your answers.
 If you pass, you’ll be notified but won’t get additional details about your exam, but you also won’t need those details since you’ll be ready to receive your Series 57 license.

 Test-takers who fail receive a detailed report.
 You should refer to this in order to figure out what topics and sections you should spend more time studying before you take the exam another time.
 It’s important to make sure you look at your study practices the first time if you need to re-take the exam so that you are actively making the right changes to see yourself succeed next time.